Nish-19/Nish-19.github.io/_posts/2021-02-14-BERTology Transfer Learning in Natural Language Processing.md

 Well, BERT said why not combine the idea of both ELMo and Transformers?

+BERT stands for Bidirectional Encoder Representations from Transformers.
-BERT uses the transformer encoder part and trains a “masked language model” randomly masking 15% of its input tokens.
+It uses the transformer encoder part and trains a “masked language model” randomly masking 15% of its input tokens.
 The task is to predict these tokens correctly.

 Now for incorporating sentence level knowledge, BERT introduces another task in the pre-training – “The next sentence prediction”.
 The task here is to determine if the second sentence follows the first one.
 For doing so, BERT introduces its special way of tokenization.
 The first token outputted by BERT is the <CLS> token which contains information about the next sentence classification task.
 Apart from this the two sentences are separated by a special <SEP> token.